flame-engine/flame/doc/components.md

 The `onLoad` method can be overridden to run asynchronous initialization code for the component, like loading an image for example.
-This method is executed after the initial "preparation" of the component is run, meaning that this method is executed after the first `onGameResize` call and just before the inclusion of the component in the `BaseGame`'s list of components.
+This method is executed after the initial "preparation" of the component has finished the first time, meaning that this method is executed after the first `onGameResize` call and just before the inclusion of the component in the `BaseGame`'s (or another `Component`'s) list of components.

+The `onParentChange` method can be overridden to run asynchronous initialization code that should run every time the component is added to a new parent.
+This means that you should not initialize `late` variables here, since this method might run several times throughout the component's lifetime.
+This method is executed after the initial "preparation" of the component is done and after `onGameResize` and `onLoad`, but before the inclusion of the component in the parent's list of components.

 ## BaseComponent
 Usually if you are going to make your own component you want to extend `PositionComponent`, but if